-Jake has represented a broad range of clients in litigation, from Fortune 100 companies to individual traders to prisoners featured on “America’s Most Wanted.”
+Jake has represented a broad range of clients in litigation, from Fortune 100 companies to individual traders to leaders in the sustainable energy industry.
 Whether defending class actions or securities arbitrations, navigating the complex waters of antitrust or civil RICO, or prosecuting civil rights claims on a pro bono basis, Jake approaches each case the same way: he carefully considers what the client needs and then devises the most efficient way to deliver that result.

 Judicial Extern — Hon.
 Morton Denlow, U.S. District Court, Northern District of Illinois (2007)

-- Jake defended a leading airline in three class-action lawsuits based on alleged changes to frequent-flyer program benefits, obtained summary judgment for the airline on all counts in all three cases, and defeated the plaintiffs’ appeals to the U.S. Court of Appeals for the Seventh Circuit.
+- Defended a leading airline in three class action lawsuits based on changes to frequent-flyer program benefits; obtained summary judgment in all three cases, and defeated the plaintiffs’ appeals to the Seventh Circuit.

-- Jake obtained dismissals in multiple class actions filed against a national insurance company related to the insurer’s alleged method for calculating property damage claim payments.
+- Obtained dismissals in multiple class actions filed against a national insurance company related to the insurer’s alleged method for calculating property damage claim payments.

-- Jake obtained dismissal of civil RICO claims filed against a Fortune 100 company, and defeated an appeal to the U.S. Court of Appeals for the Eleventh Circuit.
+- Obtained dismissal of civil RICO claims filed against a Fortune 100 company, and defeated appeal to the Eleventh Circuit.

-- Jake successfully moved to dismiss antitrust claims for monopolization and attempted monopolization filed against an officer of an agricultural cooperative.
+- Successfully moved to dismiss antitrust claims for monopolization and attempted monopolization filed against an officer of an agricultural cooperative.

-- Jake has counseled financial industry clients on various legal and regulatory issues, including compliance with position limits, swaps reporting, disruptive trading practices, whistleblower incentives and protections, statutory disqualification, and foreign futures and options trading.
+- Counseled financial industry clients on various legal and regulatory issues, including disruptive trading practices, compliance with position limits, whistleblower incentives and protections, statutory disqualification, swaps reporting, and foreign futures and options trading.